pass-culture/pass-culture-main/api/documentation/docs/tutorials/create-a-collective-offer.md

 ## Setup

-First, setup a provider, if not already done (more information [**here**](/docs/mandatory-steps/request-a-provider-account#how-to-get-a-provider-account).
+First, set up your provider if you haven't already done so (more information [**here**](/docs/mandatory-steps/request-a-provider-account#how-to-get-a-provider-account).

 Next step is to ensure that your API key is linked to at least one venue.

 :::warning
-Please note that inside the integration environment, all venues are considered known by Adage.
-This will not be the case in real life, please ensure that your linked venues can be used for collective offers.
+Note that in the integration test environment, all venues are linked to an Adage ID, which means you can create a collective offer for each of them.
+This is meant for simplifying the test of the collective offer creation functionality.

+However, in the production environment, it won’t be the case : **a venue is not automatically referenced in the Adage ecosystem**.
+Please ensure that the venues for which you are planning to create collective offers are linked to an Adage ID.
 :::

 ## API: create a bookable offer